Roiqk7/dotfiles/.github/INSTALLATION.md

 [oh-my-zsh] For safety, we will not load completions from these directories until [oh-my-zsh] you fix their permissions and ownership and restart zsh.
-[oh-my-zsh] See the above list for directories with group or other writability.
+[oh-my-zsh] See the above list for directories with group or other writeability.

 [oh-my-zsh] To fix your permissions you can do so by disabling [oh-my-zsh] the write permission of "group" and "others" and making sure that the